So it's become apparent that there's something wrong with modern morality.

 We keep seeing that in the United States.

-We keep seeing that I would argue all over the West, but it's not being investigated enough.
+We keep seeing that, I would argue, all over the West, but it's not being investigated enough.

 So that's not a surprise.

-And the second point, uh Chinese acquiring land in Japan would be duty bound to turn their land to military bases.
+And the second point, Chinese acquiring land in Japan would be duty bound to turn their land to military bases.

 Two points.